chuong98/Weekend-DeepRL/README.md

 My implementation aims to provides a minimal code implementation, and short notes to summarize the theory.
 + The code, modules, and config system are written based on `mmcv` [configs and registry system](https://mmcv.readthedocs.io/en/latest/understand_mmcv.html), thus very easy to adopt, adjust components by changing the config files.
-+ Notes: No lengthy math, just the motivation concept, key equations for implementing, and a summary of tricks that makes the methods work.
++ Lecture Notes: No lengthy math, just the motivation concept, key equations for implementing, and a summary of tricks that makes the methods work.
+More important, I try to make the connection with previous methods as possible.

 Following are the great resource that I learn from:
 + https://spinningup.openai.com/en/latest/